Office: 232 Humphrey School

 International relations education and programs, East Asian foreign and security policy, East Asian domestic politics

-Sherry Gray joined the Humphrey School in 2008 after several years of consulting on international relations education and programs, most notably on Ford Foundation and CEEVN projects to support undergraduate teaching of international relations in Vietnam.
+Before joining the Humphrey School in 2008, Gray served as a consultant on international relations (IR) education and foreign policy dialogue programs, most notably on Ford Foundation projects to support IR teaching and research in Vietnam.

-Gray previously served as a program officer at the Stanley Foundation, where she was responsible for the Emerging from Conflict program.
-There, she developed activities to facilitate improved dialogue between U.S. government and nongovernment foreign policy analysts and their counterparts in China, Cuba, Iran, North Korea, and Vietnam.
-More information can be found at www.emergingfromconflict.org.
+Gray previously served as a program officer at the Stanley Foundation where she guided the Emerging from Conflict foreign policy dialogue program, working with U.S. government and nongovernment foreign policy analysts and their counterparts in China, Cuba, Iran, North Korea and Vietnam.

-From 1992 to 1995, Gray was executive director of the Program for International Studies (PISA), organized under the American Council of Learned Societies, the National Academy of Sciences, and the Social Sciences Research Council.
-PISA promoted international relations education and exchange programs in China, Mongolia, and Vietnam.
-See www.gwu.edu/~pisa/ for more information.
+From 1992 to 1995 Gray was executive director of the Program for International Studies in Asia (PISA), organized under the American Council of Learned Societies, the National Academy of Sciences and the Social Sciences Research Council.
+PISA developed educational and research programs in the fields of IR with China, Mongolia and Vietnam.

-Gray has taught international and comparative politics at Providence and Macalester colleges and at the universities of Louisville, Minnesota, Wisconsin—River Falls and Port Harcourt (Nigeria).
-She lived and worked for a number of years in China, teaching English and studying Chinese at Liaoning University.
+Gray taught IR and comparative politics at Providence and Macalester colleges and the universities of Louisville, Minnesota, Wisconsin—River Falls and Port Harcourt (Nigeria); she taught English and studied Chinese at Liaoning University in the 1980s

 Gray has a B.A. from the University of Colorado and an M.A. and Ph.D. from the Josef Korbel School of International Studies at the University of Denver.